 Dark matter, which researchers believe makes up about 80 percent of the universe’s mass, is one of the most elusive mysteries in modern physics.
 A recent study indicates it may be older than the Big Bang.

-The study, published in Physical Review Letters, presents a new idea of how dark matter was born and how to identify it with astronomical observations.
-Tommi Tenkanen, a postdoctoral fellow in Physics and Astronomy at the Johns Hopkins University and the study’s author, said:
+The study, published in Physical Review Letters, presents a new idea of how this matter was born and how to identify it with astronomical observations.
+Tommi Tenkanen, a postdoctoral fellow in Physics and Astronomy at Johns Hopkins University and the study’s author, said:

 Subscribe to our Newsletter!